-6.(a)Distinguish between second mortgages and sub-mortgages.(4 marks)(b)Outline any two (2) rights of a mortgagee.(2 marks)
+6. (a) Distinguish between second mortgages and sub-mortgages.
+(4 marks)

+(b) Outline any two (2) rights of a mortgagee.

-A second mortgage would arise in a situation where the mortgagor seeks another or an (a) additional loan with the same mortgaged property from another mortgagee (2 marks); while a sub-mortgage will arise in a situation where the original mortgagee needs to seek for a loan amount and makes use of the mortgaged property in his custody as collateral for the loan amount, but without transferring all his rights in the original mortgage to the new mortgagee to exercise (2 marks).
+(a) A second mortgage would arise in a situation where the mortgagor seeks another or an additional loan with the same mortgaged property from another mortgagee (2 marks); while a sub-mortgage will arise in a situation where the original mortgagee needs to seek for a loan amount and makes use of the mortgaged property in his custody as collateral for the loan amount, but without transferring all his rights in the original mortgage to the new mortgagee to exercise (2 marks).

-(b) The rights of a mortgagee are: \ a right of repayment; \ a right to appointment of a receivership; \ a right of power of sale; \ consolidation right; \ foreclosure right; \ tacking.
+- (b) The rights of a mortgagee are:

 (1 mark for each correctly stated right.
 Maximum of 2 to be graded.
 Sub-Total: 2 marks) (Grand Total: 6 marks)